-Ms. Loh Shy Tyug is a sister to Mr. Loh Boon Ginn, the Chairman and Managing Director of the Company, who is also a substantial shareholder of the Company.
+Family relationship with any Director and/or major shareholder of the Company : Ms. Loh Shy Tyug is a sister to Mr. Loh Boon Ginn, the Chairman and Managing Director of the Company, who is also a substantial shareholder of the Company.
+Ms. Loh Shy Tyug ceased as a substantial shareholder of the Company with effect from 2 August 2021.

-She is also a sister to Ms. Loh Shy Ming, the Non-Independent Non-Executive Director, who is also a substantial shareholder of the tertiary educational programs.
+She is also a sister to Ms. Loh Shy Ming, the Non-Independent Non-Executive Director.